 An observation was made of the nursing staff member providing cares to a resident at 10:30 AM on 08/20/2014.
 The nurse “removed the glucose monitoring device from the top the medicine cart and prepped the finger of [the resident] and performed a glucose monitor check.”
 After the procedure had been completed, the nursing staff member “opened two alcohol prep pads of isopropyl alcohol, 70% and wiped the machine, front to back [...and] then placed the machine back on top of the cart.”

 The investigator asked the nursing staff member “about the cleaning procedure for the glucometer.”
 The nurse replied, “I usually just use alcohol prep pads.”
 After discussion, the nursing staff member performed blood glucose test procedures on other residents again wiping down the monitoring device “with two alcohol prep pads.”
 The investigator noted that the actions of the nurse failed to follow the facility’s Policy and Procedure for Glucometer Cleaning that reads in part:

 “The machine will be clean with disinfectant wipes after each use to prevent possible cross-contamination between resident uses with 10:1 sodium chloride solution.”

 “Clean and disinfect the glucose meter prior to and in between use and multiple residents using disinfecting towelettes and allow a three-minute [soaking] time for glucometer disinfection between residents.”

 Chicago Illinois Nursing Home Abuse Lawyers

-If you have suffered injury or harm as a patient at Margaret Manor, contact Rosenfeld injury lawyers now.
+If you have suffered injury or harm as a patient at Margaret Manor, contact Rosenfeld Injury Lawyers LLC now.
 We urge you to contact our Cook County elder abuse law office at (888) 424-5757 to schedule your appointment today.
 You are not required to make an upfront payment or retainer to receive immediate legal services.